+Else, the UE may choose not to perform intra-frequency measurements.

 - Else, the UE may choose not to perform intra-frequency measurements.

 - Otherwise, the UE shall perform intra-frequency measurements.

 - The UE shall apply the following rules for NB-IoT inter-frequencies which are indicated in system information: